 GPS location: 52.1099, -10.4653

 Best place to stay near Coumeenole Beach – For this beach, stay in Dingle, just a 30-minute drive away.
 We recommend the Dingle Harbour Lodge Hotel.
-See this hotel and latest prices here.
+See this hotel and the latest prices here.

 Inch Beach, Kerry

-Inch Strand, Kerry is not only one of the best beaches in Kerry, it is also regularly featured in the top 10 beaches in Ireland.
+Inch Strand, Kerry is not only one of the best beaches in Kerry, but it is also regularly featured in the top 10 beaches in Ireland.
 A Blue Flag beach comprising 5km of a long sand spit and dune system extending to Dingle Bay, and has great views of the Iveragh Peninsula and the MacGillycuddy Reeks on a good day.

 Inch Beach, Kerry is popular with families who enjoy swimming, walking, and camping nearby, while water sports enthusiasts enjoy surfing, windsurfing and kayaking.
-There is a rental place on the beach for wetsuits and surf boards.
+There is a rental place on the beach for wetsuits and surfboards.
 Cars can drive onto the beach, just be careful not to get stuck, and there is also a car park, toilet facilities and there is a beach cafe, Sammy’s, which can provide snacks and light meals.
 It even has free WiFi.